 Primary sources are first hand evidence or records of the time.
-They may take the form of diaries, letters, interviews, speeches, photographs, posters, pamphlets and official records.
+They may take the form of diaries, letters, interviews, manuscripts, newspapers, speeches, photographs, posters, pamphlets and official records.
 They can give you a first-hand account of what life was like during the event or time you're looking at, and show you what people thought and felt about the world.

 One way to discover primary sources for a geographical area in UQ Library Search, use the subject term "sources" in the advanced search.
 For instance, using Australia and sources will find important works as:

 Another way to discover primary sources is through our History: Australia database list.
 For instance, we have databases on:

 Secondary sources such as journal articles and textbooks are an excellent way to navigate your way to and find information about primary sources.
 Bibliographic databases, those that do not have the full text and only have the index and abstract of the source, may still have links or other information to where you can access the source.